rmatdue/hello-world/README.md

 # hello-world
 It is my repository for the welcome course
-I am Ricardo and would like to learno more about this hub.
+I am Ricardo and would like to learn more about this hub.